mattfbacon/tui-forum/server/API.md

 >> where name and display_name are strings
 ✓xx GET /users/username/:name : 200 User | 404
-GET /users/display_name/:display_name : 200 User[] (which will be empty if there are no users with that display name)
+✓xx GET /users/display_name/:display_name : 200 User[] (which will be empty if there are no users with that display name)

 GET /posts PostSearchParameters : 200 Post[] | 422 PostSearchFailureReason
 >> where id is a number